-Prerequisite: C or above in BIS 324

-Topics covered in this course are intermediate programming details and techniques using a professional integrated development environment.
+Prerequisite: A grade of C or above in BIS 324 Topics covered in this course are intermediate programming details and techniques using a professional integrated development environment.
 Students will program application development solutions that require decision making, iteration, multiple forms, menus, common dialogs, functions, and arrays.
 Debugging techniques and the creation of Windows executable files are also covered.